 Five supercars that share parts with ‘normal’ cars

 You’d think that all supercars and hypercars, like those in the PaddlUp showroom, are sculpted by artisans using a blend of titanium, carbon fibre and gold.
-Unfortunately, even the most exotic marques in the business have budgets and need to meet regulations, so sometimes parts get borrowed from unsuspecting places.
+Unfortunately, even the most exotic marques in the business have budgets and need to meet regulations, so sometimes parts get borrowed from the most unlikely of places.

-The McLaren F1 is one of the most valuable cars in the world at the moment.
-The F1 already borrows one part from another manufacturer, and that’s the mighty BMW S70 V12.
-That’s not the part we’re talking about though, that would be the wing mirrors borrowed from a Volkswagen Corrado.
-It still remains the fastest naturally aspirated car in the world, so we’ll let it off for that.
+The McLaren F1 is one of the most valuable cars in the world at the time of writing and it's easy to see why.
+More than just another modern classic, the F1 is responsible for establishing the hypercar category and announcing the brand as more than just a racing team, before McLaren Automotive - in its modern guise - was even a twinkle in Ron Dennis' eye.
+It's well documented that the model houses the mighty BMW S70 V12 engine, but that’s not the part in question here, that would be the wing mirrors pinched from a Volkswagen Corrado.
+It still remains the fastest naturally aspirated car in the world though, so we’ll let it off for that.

 The XJ220 is notorious for being a bit of a parts bin car.
 At one point it was the fastest production car in the world, but that doesn’t take away from the fact that the rear lights are from a Rover 200 and the wing mirrors are from a Citroen CX.
 The engine was also from a Metro, but we’ll let Jag off as it was a twin-turbo version of the V6 you’d find in the back of the 6R4 Group B car.